hashamyounis9/detect-duplicate-files/README.md

 # detect-duplicate-files
-Detect duplicate files irrespective of their names in Windows, Linux and Mac operating systems
+Detect and filter duplicate files irrespective of their names in Windows, Linux and Mac operating systems into seperate folder